 When visiting the world-famous Orlando theme parks, the amount of exercising you’ll be doing is probably the last thing on your mind.
 Especially at a spot like Disney World, known for its exceptional guest service and accommodation, you may overlook the fact that visiting the theme parks requires a lot of walking.
 If you are visiting the parks with someone in your family who might not be able to get around quite as easily as the average guest, you should be looking into ECV (Electric Conveyance Vehicles, though I have also heard them referred to as Electric Courtesy Vehicles) rentals for your park days.
 The following guide will provide everything you need to know about why renting a scooter can be a wise idea, how to navigate the crowded parks while in a scooter, and, of course, the best option for renting a scooter for your Disney World or Universal Orlando vacation stay.

-Why Should I Rent an ECV?
+Why Should I Rent a Scooter at Universal Orlando?

 Time and time again I have heard Disney World guests reiterate the fact that they decided to leave their grandparents at the hotel all day while the rest of the family toured the parks.
 If you are bringing the whole family for your family trip, everyone needs to be included!
 Though your Granny and Grampy may be much slower than they used to be, there’s no reason why they can’t visit the parks with everyone else!
-Having a mobility ECV allows them to save their legs and avoid walking everywhere in the park.
+Having a mobility scooter allows them to save their legs and avoid walking everywhere in the park.
 As long as they can still wait in a few lines (or even if they can’t – more on that later in the guide), they can see and do everything with the rest of the family.
 Even if the younger members of your family are trying to do all the thrill rides, older visitors can still easily entertain themselves with other attractions in the park.

 Difficulty with Strenuous Exercise

 For whatever reason, some park visitors are not cut out for running around a theme park all day in the excessive Florida heat.
 Though buildings have plenty of air conditioning, the parks are still mostly outdoors – and attractions are spread over a large area.
 For example, the promenade around the World Showcase in EPCOT is about one and a half miles – and that area only loops around the back half of the park!
 If you’re trying to see and do everything, you can end up clocking five or miles of walking a day.
 If you are just a bit out of shape, this can be managed with frequent breaks and an emphasis on indoor shows and attractions during the afternoon when the temperatures peak.
-However, if someone in your party might struggle with excessive exercise, an ECV can work wonders to mitigate becoming extra tired or suffering worse side effects like heatstroke.
+However, if someone in your party might struggle with excessive exercise, a scooter can work wonders to mitigate becoming extra tired or suffering worse side effects like heatstroke.

 While working in the Disney Parks, I would commonly see guests (particular young sporty ones) with physical injuries which required medical boots on their feet.
 These guests have all the confidence in the world, but did not always take into account the amount of walking they would need to do which their boot.
 Though they have had no problems going about their days since the injury, they probably haven’t been called on to walk miles and miles in a single day.
-If someone in your group has any sort of injury that inhibits their mobility, an ECV can save them a lot of pain and struggle while in the parks.
+If someone in your group has any sort of injury that inhibits their mobility, an electric scooter can save them a lot of pain and struggle while in the parks.

-In general, having an ECV simply makes moving about the theme parks much easier than having to walk it yourself.
+In general, having a mobility scooter simply makes moving about the theme parks much easier than having to walk it yourself.
 Even athletic visitors will start to feel the strain in their legs over the course of their vacation after walking multiple miles per day for a week straight.
 Therefore, if you are on the fence about whether renting an ECV is a good idea, it is always best to play it safe and go for the rental.
 If you feel like you don’t need it, you can always skip a day or return the rental early.

 Reasons to Rent an ECV from a Third Party Vendor